-- 1. The volume of the swimming pool in cubic metres - 2.
-The surface area of the swimming pool - 3.
+- 1. The volume of the swimming pool (m3) - 2.
+The surface area of the swimming pool (m2) - 3.
 Whether the pool has a cover - 4.
-The monthly rainfall and evapotranspiration data for the project location - The amount of water used by backwash (filter cleaning) and the frequency that filter cleaning is undertaken each year
+The monthly rainfall and evapotranspiration data for the project location - 5.
+The amount of water used by backwash (filter cleaning) and the frequency that filter cleaning is undertaken each year